hearbenchmark/hear-eval-kit/README.md

 README](docker/README.md).
 We use CUDA 11.2.
 Other versions are possible, please contact us.

-We test on 16GB GPUs GCP GPUs.
+We test on 16GB GCP GPUs.

 ## Quickstart